mike182uk/dotfiles/README.md

 - `pear.sh` - Installs and updates pear packages
 - `vagrant.sh` - Installs useful vagrant plugins

+## Binaries
+Any binaries that are not installed globally can be added to the bin directroy.
+This directory is automatically added to `$PATH` in `.paths`.

 ## Miscellaneous

 The `etc` directory contains other miscellaneous files (specific config files for apps etc).